vvb333007/espshell/README.md

 # WHAT IS THIS

-This is a debugging and development tool (a library for the Arduino framework) intended for use with **ESP32 hardware**.
+This is a debugging and development tool (a library for the Arduino framework) intended for use with **ESP32 hardware** (Tested on ESP32, ESP32S3, ESP32C6 and ESP32P4 variants.)

 It provides a command-line interface (CLI, UTF-8 transparent) over the serial port (UART or USB), running in parallel with your Arduino sketch.
 This is **not** a standalone program — the tool integrates into your sketch at compile time and enhances any sketch (even an empty one) with a shell.
 ESPShell also allows you to pause and resume sketch execution.